constitution and bylaws

 SECTION 3.
 Eligibility, Terms, Vacancies

 All members of the Association, in good standing, shall be eligible to serve on any committee with the exception of the Executive Committee.
-The Executive Committee shall be elected as required in Article V, Section 2, of this Constitution and Bylaws.
-Committee chairs and members shall be appointed for one-year terms, with the exception of the Education & Professional Development Committee who would require a commitment by the appointed Chair to serve one additional year as a committee member after his or her term.
+The Executive Committee shall be elected as required in Article V, Sections 1 and 2 of this Constitution and Bylaws.
+Committee chairs and members shall be appointed for one-year terms, which may be consecutive, with the exception of the Education & Professional Development Committee who would require a commitment by the appointed Chair to serve one additional year as a committee member after his or her term.
 If a vacancy occurs on a committee, with the exception of the Executive Committee, the committee chair shall appoint a member to fill the vacancy for the unexpired term, and shall inform the President immediately upon the filling of said vacancy.

 ARTICLE VII - ELECTIONS